 So this is Lonely Robot volume two – and fans will not be disappointed.
-Mitchell – whose day job is fronting It Bites when he is not on guitar duties for Arena, Frost or Kino – has once again come up with 54 minutes of dramatic, powerful, wistful, sometimes melancholic prog-pop, propelled by Blundell’s muscular drumming, anchored by some soaring Gilmour-ish guitar and vocals that put you in mind of later Peter Gabriel – a bit raspy but full of feeling and a sense of world-weariness.
+Mitchell – whose previous day job have included fronting It Bites when he is not on guitar duties for Arena, Frost* or Kino – has once again come up with 54 minutes of dramatic, powerful, wistful, sometimes melancholic prog-pop, propelled by Blundell’s muscular drumming, anchored by some soaring Gilmour-ish guitar and vocals that put you in mind of later Peter Gabriel – a bit raspy but full of feeling and a sense of world-weariness.

 Even the structure of The Big Dream apes its predecessor.
 Both begin with a scene-setting opener – in Please Come Home it was Airlock, a bold, dramatic statement of intent.
 In The Big Dream it’s a more sombre, mysterious Prologue with a voice-over pondering on what it would be like to “sleep, and never wake up”.